Arpitgarg07/Restaurant-website/README.md

 - Interactive Elements: Includes user-friendly features like hover effects, buttons, and smooth navigation.

 ## Technologies Used

 - HTML5: Structured and semantic markup.
 - CSS3: Custom styles for a visually engaging interface.
 - JavaScript: Added interactivity and smooth user experience.

+## The restro can use this website for capture large market and large foodies